Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Remove Placebo 1.6.1
 - Update FermiumASM 5.28 -> 5.31
+- Update GroovyScript 1.3.4 - 1.4.0

 ## Bugfixes:

 - Remove Natura Heatscar Spiders, which were inadvertently reintroduced during an update.
+- Fix crashes due to files in the `cache` folder not being invalidated (GroovyScript).

 ## Balance Adjustments: